All EVO 2023 tournaments: Games, schedule, registration, & more - Dexerto

-After a hiatus in 2021, and Sony’s acquisition of the Championship Series, the Evo fighting game tournament returned to Las Vegas last year.
+After a hiatus in 2021, and Sony’s acquisition of the Championship Series, the EVO fighting game tournaments returned to Las Vegas last year.

 Here is everything fighting game fans need to know ahead of the summer’s festivities, including details about confirmed games, prize pools, and event schedules.